A unified system: the quiet equalizer

 In practice, scale often produces friction.

 Revenue grows in clean increments.
 Payroll appears controlled.
-Yet margins compress, schedules destabilize, and supervisors become frontline labor.
-The failure is not effort or discipline — it is coordination.
+Yet margins compress, and profit leakage begins to appear beneath otherwise stable payroll reports.
+Schedules destabilize, and supervisors become frontline labor.

 Predictability is the competitive edge most organizations underestimate.